Srijit27/Srijit27/README.md

 CS Undergrad @ HITK | Web Development | ML Enthusiast | Building scalable applications
 --------------------------------------------------------------------------------------

-I am a Pre-final year BTech student in Computer Science at Heritage Institute of Technology.
+I am a final year BTech student in Computer Science at Heritage Institute of Technology.
 With a keen interest in CS fundamentals and a strong aspire for Frontend Development, I enforce myself into real world problem solving using code.
 I enjoy doing DSA and have a keen interest in Machine Learning alongside Algorithms.
 I intend to deliver scalable products and drive impact through my expertise in the varying domains.

 * 🌍  I'm based in Kolkata, India.
 * ✉️  You can contact me at [rsrijit436@gmail.com](mailto:rsrijit436@gmail.com)